jeiglsperger/Master-Thesis/README.md

     *Plots and texts in sdtout*
     > Visual and statistical evaluation of the fake data compared to the real test data.

-3. If `ModuleNotFoundError: No module named 'package'` occurs, install these missing packages with `pip3 install package`
+5. If `ModuleNotFoundError: No module named 'package'` occurs, install these missing packages with `pip3 install package`.
-4. Return to step 2.
+6. Return to step 2.
 #### Schachtschneider
 1. Open a Terminal and navigate to the directory in which DGW_schachtschneider.py can be found
 2. Run the optimization of DGW with the Schachtschneider dataset